iamshivakhatri/Install_Mediapipe/README.md

    This should display the Python version you installed with Pyenv.

-6. **Install Mediapipe**:
+7. **Install Mediapipe**:

-   Now that you have the correct Python version installed and active, you can install Mediapipe using pip:
+   Now that you have the correct Python version installed and active, you can install Mediapipe using the newly aliased pip command:

    ```bash
    pip install mediapipe
    ```

-   Ensure that you are using the correct pip version associated with the installed Python version.

-By following these steps, you should now be able to install Mediapipe successfully within your Python environment managed by Pyenv.
+By following these steps, you should now be able to install Mediapipe successfully within your Python environment managed by Pyenv, using the correct version of pip associated with Python 3.7.17.